Cummins Inc. [CMI] – Mismatched value and price: Is it Worth Buying?

 Cummins Inc. [NYSE:CMI]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to Cummins Inc. [CMI], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Cummins Inc. [CMI], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 3/30/2020.
 On average, stock market experts give CMI an Overweight rating.
-The average 12-month price forecast for this stock is $161.08, with the high estimate being $188.00, the low estimate being $117.00 and the median estimate amounting to $158.50.
-This is compared to its latest closing price of $151.44.
+The average 12-month price forecast for this stock is $163.50, with the high estimate being $201.00, the low estimate being $130.00 and the median estimate amounting to $166.50.
+This is compared to its latest closing price of $165.20.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Cummins Inc. [CMI] is sitting at 3.47.
 This is compared to 1 month ago, when its average rating was 3.47.